Identifying Electrical Fittings: A Visual Guide for Helpers

 Before diving into the fittings themselves, it’s crucial to understand what they connect.
 A raceway system is the network of tubing and enclosures that protects electrical conductors from physical damage.
 Think of it as the skeleton of an electrical installation.
 The two most common types of raceways you will encounter in residential and commercial work are EMT and PVC conduit.

 - Electrical Metallic Tubing (EMT): A lightweight and thin-walled steel raceway, often called “thin-wall” conduit.
-EMT is easy to bend and install, making it a popular choice for indoor and some protected outdoor applications.
+EMT is easy to bend and install, making it a popular choice for indoor and many protected locations (EMT is generally not threaded; factory-threaded integral couplings are an exception).
 If you’re running conduit, you will likely be working with EMT and should understand the basics of manipulating it.
 You can learn more about how to bend EMT conduit in our detailed guide.

 - PVC Conduit: A plastic raceway made from polyvinyl chloride.
-It is lightweight, corrosion-resistant, and ideal for underground or wet locations where metal conduit would rust.
+It is lightweight, corrosion-resistant, and ideal for underground or wet locations where metal conduit would be subject to corrosion.

 These raceways terminate in and connect to various enclosures.
 A Junction box is an enclosure used to house wire splices and protect them, while an outdoor electrical box is specifically designed to be weatherproof for exterior installations.
 To explore the differences between various raceway types further, see our article on Conduit vs. Wireways vs. Gutters.